petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-css-client-extension.md

 1. Scroll down and click _Save_.

-Now your client extension is configured.
-In the page editor, the background on the header is an image and every link that you hover over has a background color and change of text color.
+In the page editor, the background on the header is an image, and every link that you hover over has changed background and text color.
 To see your changes applied on the page outside Edit mode, you must publish the page.

 ![The new theme appears on the selected page.](./using-a-theme-css-client-extension/images/02.gif)